trustoverip/tswg-did-method-webs-specification/spec/core.md

 as when published in their "intended" location, the absence of the `did:webs` in the [[ref: designated aliases]] for those locations in the DID document `equivalentId` means that the controller of the DID is not self-asserting any sort of tie between the DID and the location to which the DID-related documents have been copied.
-In contrast, if the controller confirms the link between the source and the copy with an `equivalentId`, the related copies will have to be looked after.
+In contrast, if the controller confirms the link between the source and the copy with an `equivalentId`, the related copies will have to be kept in sync.

 ### DID Method Operations